3 Mobility Devices for Seniors That Improve Safety and Independence

 3. Power wheelchairs

-Unlike the heavy, chrome-plated, difficult-to-maneuver contraptions of the past, most new power wheelchairs are lighter and better looking.
+Unlike the heavy, chrome-plated, difficult-to-manage contraptions of the past, most new power wheelchairs are lighter and more attractive.

-Before choosing a mobility device, first talk with your older adult’s doctor and check their health insurance plan.
+Before choosing a mobility device, first consult your older adult’s doctor and review their health insurance plan.

-The doctor can steer you toward the mobility device that will be most helpful to your older adult so you can make a more informed decision.
+The doctor can recommend the mobility device most suitable for an older adult, helping you make a more informed decision.

 And Medicare Part B and Medicaid often pay for mobility devices if they’re “prescribed” with a doctor’s order.